kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 The credentials of a "CloudLocate Location Thing" and a "Thing" can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)

-## Modified the parameters for testing
+## Modify the parameters for testing
 ### Global Variant
 In the line 39 :